hugeen/Match3/README.md

 var piece = grid.getPiece({ x: 0, y: 0 });
 ```

-### Piece Object
+### Piece object

-A piece has a void Object by default, but you can change it with your own :
+A piece has a void object by default, but you can change it with your own

 ```javascript
 piece.object = { type: "gem" };-
 ```

-Or revert to the void Object :
+Or revert to the void object

 ```javascript
 piece.clear();